0Xiaohei0/LocalAIVtuber/README.md

 # Local AI Vtuber (A tool for hosting AI vtubers that runs fully locally and offline)

 - Chatbot, Translation and Text-to-Speech, all completely free and running locally.
-- support voice output in Japanese, English, German, Spanish, French, Russian and more, powered by silero and voicevox.
+- Support voice output in Japanese, English, German, Spanish, French, Russian and more, powered by RVC, silero and voicevox.
 - Gradio UI web interface.
 - plugin support for easily adding other providers.